 Obtaining a certificate

-Let’s Encrypt validates the domain it is installed on similarly to a traditional CA process by identifying the server administrator via a public key.
-The client generates a new key pair when interacting with the Let’s Encrypt servers for the first time, and then aims to prove to the CA that the host has control over a particular domain by at least one of the two following ways:
+Let’s Encrypt validates the domain installed on, similarly to a traditional CA process, by identifying the server administrator via a public key.
+The client generates a new key pair when interacting with the Let’s Encrypt servers for the first time and then aims to prove to the CA that the host has control over a particular domain in at least one of the two following ways:

 On top of one of the two challenges, the client also must sign a nonce with its private key to prove it controls that key pair.

-To help the Let’s Encrypt client accomplish these tasks it supports a number of plugins that can be used to obtain and install certificates.
+To help the Let’s Encrypt client accomplish these tasks, it supports several plugins that can be used to obtain and install certificates.
 Let’s Encrypt supports automated installation on nginx, the certificates can be easily obtained using the --nginx plugin together with other commands.

 sudo certbot --nginx -d example.upcloud.com